 Renting offers the most flexibility, allowing you to pay for only the equipment you need for a limited period.
 This option often benefits smaller companies — especially subcontractors — that don’t have the resources to maintain a fleet of equipment.
 Of course, that doesn’t mean renting can’t benefit larger construction businesses under the right circumstances.

 Choosing to rent a piece of equipment means no big down payment, as with a purchase, and less money spent on the overall arrangement than with a lease.
-Plus, rental payments are generally considered a tax-deductible operating expense, which simplifies accounting.
+Plus, many consider rental payments as a tax-deductible operating expense, which simplifies accounting.

 Renting also frees you from responsibility for maintenance and repairs.
 And because most rental companies regularly update their inventories, you’ll generally have access to new (or newer) assets.